rxhmdia/speech_recognition_with_TF2_at_UCT_Prague/README.md

-# Character-level DNN Model for Czech Language Speech Recognition using Tensorflow 2
+# Character-level DNN Model for Czech Language Speech Recognition using TensorFlow 2

-One Paragraph of project description goes here
+A project which was given birth as a masters thesis at UCT Prague and now continues as a part of my PhD studies.
+The core concept is developing a Character-level deep neural network (DNN) based model for automatic speech recognition (ASR) and transcription of Czech naturally spoken language.
+Ultimately the transcription is then to be used for controlling a robotic system using natural Czech spoken language, utilizing keyword spotting mechanisms.

+The system starts with a data transformation pipeline, which feeds preprocessed speech data from two Czech natural speech corpuses ([PDTSC 1.0](https://ufal.mff.cuni.cz/pdtsc1.0/en/index.html) and [ORAL2013](https://wiki.korpus.cz/doku.php/en:cnk:oral2013)) into an Acoustic Model (AM).
+Data Augmentation techniques, such as [SpecAugment](https://arxiv.org/abs/1904.08779) are implemented into the pipeline for improving performance on testing dataset.

 ## Table of contents
 * [Getting Started](#getting-started)